SRSTLCI/amphisbaena/README.md

 ## Documentation

-Documentation of Amphisbaena is currently being written and will be updated at a later time.
+Documentation of Amphisbaena is on the wiki here: https://github.com/SRSTLCI/amphisbaena/wiki

 ## Project